-To save you reading the rest of this – the Greenland shark is actually not that bad.
+To save you reading the rest of this – Hákarl or the Greenlandic shark is actually not that bad.

 The Greenland Shark Museum

-(Update: I gave it to my brother when I came home and videod him eating it; which my Mum insists is not for public viewing; as he renamed Iceland as DisgustingVomitSnotFood Island you can figure out what he thought of it.)
+(Update: I gave it to my brother when I came home and video-d him eating the fermented shark; which my Mum insists is not for public viewing; as he renamed Iceland DisgustingVomitSnotFood Island you can figure out what he thought of it.)